naapeli/naapeli/README.md

 - [Slides](https://github.com/naapeli/Hanken-Hackathon-2024/blob/main/hackathon%20pitch.pdf) of the pitch as a pdf

 ## Upcoming Projects
 1. [C++ Chess](https://github.com/naapeli/Cpp-Chess) is a work-in-progress chess engine.
-My goal is to improve the performance of the previously made [JavaScript chess engine](https://github.com/naapeli/Aatu-Selkee-coding-projects/tree/main/Javascript%20projects/Chess%20engine).
+My goal is to improve the performance of the previously made [JavaScript chess engine](https://github.com/naapeli/Chess-engine).
 Hopefully this engine is able to cross the 2000 elo barrier.
 2. [CalcLite](https://github.com/naapeli/CalcLite) is a programming language designed for mathematical calculations.
-This project is currently on hold while I work on DLL, a deep learning library.
-Once DLL is finished, I will return to CalcLite.
+This project is currently on hold.
-3. A Python computer vision project
+3. [BayesianDLL](https://github.com/naapeli/BayesianDLL) is a machine learning library inspired by PyMC.
+It is designed for Bayesian inference particularly with Markov chain monte carlo methods.
+4. [Sudoku-GNN](https://github.com/naapeli/GNN-sudoku) is a graph neural network model that is able to solve sudoku puzzles.

 ## Other Projects
 1. [3D path visualisation tool](https://github.com/naapeli/Aatu-Selkee-coding-projects/tree/main/Python%20projects/3D%20path-finding%20visualisation) is a tool to compare different path finding algorithms in a 3 dimensional grid.